 The Solar Coating Platform from GM is a unique modular coating/printing platform.
 The system is designed to assist upscaling from lab trials to real production style runs.
 It can function both as an R&D system and a production machine making it the ideal bridge between two worlds.
 The design allows for a variety of roll-to-roll coating and printing experiments.
 It is applicable to any solution-processable material – organic, perovskite and other related PV technologies, OLED, LEC and many more.

 Universities and companies such as RISØ Denmark, DTU Denmark, ZAE Germany, New Castle University Australia, INES France, infinityPV.com are among the users of this coating platform.

 Learn more about this technology, read the full scientific article:

 Fast Inline Roll-to-Roll Printing for Indium-Tin-Oxide-free Polymer Solar Cells Using Automatic Registration

-GM manufactures a wide range of solar opv coating equipment.
-Figure 0 shows a multi process coater with 3x slot die heads, IR/HOT air ovens.
+GM manufactures a wide range of solar OPV coating equipment.
+Figure 0 shows a multi-process coater with 3x slot dies heads, IR/HOT air ovens.
 Flexo coating and lamination.
 This line has GM's "one side drive" system.
 The system ensures that the web is only touched by idle rollers on one side.
-Special vacuum suction rollers grips the web from the back side and transport it down stream.
+Special vacuum suction roller grips the web from the backside and transports it downstream.

-All sections have a air management system.
-In this way the atmosphere inside the unit can be controlled.
-In some compartments an inert gas can be used to optimize processes.
+All sections have an air management system.
+In this way, the atmosphere inside the unit can be controlled.
+In some compartments, an inert gas can be used to optimize processes.